CartoDB/documentation/app/content/cloud-native-workspace/developers/carto-for-developers.md

 ## CARTO for developers

-Our goal is to make the development of web-based spatial applications as easy as possible.
-To achieve this, we provide a complete set of app development tools that includes APIs, SDKs, development frameworks and database connectors to simplify the analysis of massive spatial datasets and the development of powerful Location Intelligence applications.
+Carto 3 Workspace intends to make the development of web-based spatial applications as easy as possible.
+To achieve this, the *Developers* menu provides a complete set of app development tools that includes APIs, SDKs, development frameworks and database connectors to simplify the analysis of massive spatial datasets and the development of powerful Location Intelligence applications.

-Our developer toolkit includes industry-leading visualization, mapping and application design components, giving developers unparalleled flexibility to create truly beautiful geospatial user experiences on the web and mobile.
+The developer toolkit includes industry-leading visualization, mapping and application design components, giving developers unparalleled flexibility to create truly beautiful geospatial user experiences on the web and mobile.

 ### API Base URL

-The API withb the base URL is displayed.
+The API with the base URL is displayed.
 You can copy and use it by clicking on the icon on the right.

 ![Developers api base url](/img/cloud-native-workspace/developers/developers_api_base_url.png)